Would you like to stay informed? Subscribe to our newsletter now and sign up here.

 ← Return to overview

-Praised by Opera magazine as “…an extremely resonant countertenor…” last season, Keith Pun performed the role Chai Ping in The Original Chinese Conjuror by Raymond Yiu for Leeds Opera Festival.
-He also performed as a soloist for the Pulitzer prize-winning opera Angel’s Bone by Duyun in Hong Kong New Vision Arts Festival.
-He participated in the world premiere production of Beauty and Sadness by Elena Langer conducted by Gergely Madaras.
+Praised by Opera magazine as “…an extremely resonant countertenor…”, Keith Pun is one of the most active countertenors of his generation.
+He performed the role Chai Ping in The Original Chinese Conjuror by Raymond Yiu for Leeds Opera Festival in 2018.
+He also performed as a soloist for the Pulitzer prize-winning opera Angel’s Bone by Duyun in Hong Kong New Vision Arts Festival 2018 and Beijing Music Festival 2019.
+In 2019, he participated in the world premiere production of Beauty and Sadness by Elena Langer conducted by Gergely Madaras.
+He sang the roles of Fish/King in the one-man chamber opera Untold: Yexian Story by Alex Ho which won the George Butterworth Prize.

-Frequently in demand on the recital and concert platforms, Keith Pun has appeared at the National Gallery and St John Smith Square in the UK, Germany, Austria, Hong Kong and Japan.
-His oratorio roles include Bach’s St John Passion, St Mark Passion and cantatas, Bernstein’s Chichester Psalms, Handel’s Israel in Egypt, Jephtha, Messiah, Pergolesi’s Stabat Mater, Rossini’s Petite messe solennelle, Vivaldi ’s Gloria and Zelenka’s Litaniae de Venerabili Sacramento.
+Frequently in demand on the recital and concert platforms, Keith Pun has appeared at the National Gallery and St John Smith Square in the United Kingdom, Germany, Austria, Hong Kong and Japan.
+His oratorio repertoire includes J S Bach’s St John Passion, St Mark Passion and cantatas, Bernstein’s Chichester Psalms, Handel’s Israel in Egypt, Jephtha, Messiah, Pergolesi’s Stabat Mater, Rossini’s Petite messe solennelle, Vivaldi’s Gloria and Zelenka’s Litaniae de Venerabili Sacramento.
 He has performed as a soloist under the baton of John Butt, Jonathan Cohen and Matthew Halls.

-Keith Pun was a runner up in David Clover Festival Singing Competition 2018 (recital class).
-He has worked in masterclasses with Gemma Bertagnolli, Michael Chance and Deborah York.
+Keith Pun was a runner-up in David Clover Festival Singing Competition 2018 (recital class).
+He has worked in masterclasses with Gemma Bertagnolli, Michael Chance, Charlotte Margiono and Deborah York.
 He was a Nieuwe Stemmen Artist at Operadagen Rotterdam and New Generation Artist at Iford Arts Festival.
-Born in Hong Kong, he studied singing at The Chinese University of Hong Kong and at the Royal College of Music, where his teacher was Lawrence Zazzo.
+Born in Hong Kong, he studied singing at The Chinese University of Hong Kong and at the Royal College of Music.
 Subsequently he joined Opera Works at the English National Opera.
+Currently he is one of the fourteen selected training vocalists of International Opera Academy Ghent.